-We are a 3rd generation family law firm, that you can trust!
+Our 3rd generation family law firm, is one that you can trust!

 The Manibog Law PC story begins over 100 years ago, with the courage of a young college student who dared to dream of pursuing a career in the law in a faraway land.
 In 1911, Gonzalo Manibog was a university student in the northern Philippine town of Laoag, struggling like many of his classmates to manage school and work.
 It was a time of uncertainty but also of opportunity in the Philippines, as the Spanish-American War had recently ended with the victorious Americans taking over control of the Philippines from the Spanish.
 Looking to strengthen cultural ties with its new protectorate, the United States extended invitations for Philippine students to attend university in the United States.

 Gonzalo Manibog was one of the few adventurous students who accepted that invitation, and that same year, 1911, he traveled from the northern Philippine town of Laoag, half way around the world, to Indianapolis, Indiana to attend the University of Indianapolis.
 Six year later, in 1917, he received his law degree from the university, becoming the first Filipino to receive a law degree in the United States.
 Gonzalo moved to Hilo, Hawaii, where he opened his law practice, representing neighbors, friends and local families.